psde-777/PREDIG_biophysical_model_N_fitting_algorithm/README.md

 ### Folder "Simulation_code"

 This folder contains the newest release version of our biophysical model's code, written in C++.
-It also contains scripts for averaging the output data & generating animations of the saccharification process, written in Python (version used 3.9.2).
+It also contains scripts for averaging the output data & generating animations of the saccharification process, written in Python 3.
 A further README for running all of these codes is provided within the folder.

 ### Folder "Optimization_algorithm"